Local Area & Parking

 Q: Do I need a permit for my visitor?

-A: Yes, visitor permits are issued by PCM (Parking Control Management), if you are a property owner there are 2 visitor permits allocated to your property and these should have been handed over to you at the time of completion.
+A: Yes, visitor permits are issued by PCM (Parking Control Management), if you are a property owner there are 2 visitor permits allocated to your property and these can be registered for online at any time.
+Download the VVP Virtual Visitor Parking app from PCM.
+To contact PCM for visitor permits please email them on: virtualpermit@pcm-uk.co.uk or by telephone: 01753 512 603.

 Do not contact Property Management Out of Hours Service for parking related issues, out of hours will not be able to assist you with it as such queries can only be addressed by PCM directly.